Azure/azure-sdk-tools/tools/test-proxy/documentation/trusting-cert-per-language.md

 [Environment]::GetEnvironmentVariable('REQUESTS_CA_BUNDLE')
 ```
 should output your SSL certificate directory and file location path in this new terminal.
-__In this terminal__, with the variables in place, running tests with the test proxy should now work with HTTPS requests.
+__In this and subsequent terminals__, with the variables in place,
+running tests with the test proxy should now work with HTTPS requests.

 ## Java